SMEDHOLM/Platformer-Game-Python/README.md

 LAUNCH:
 download repository and run python main.py in terminal in root
+LAUNCH:
+download repository and run python main.py in terminal in root
 1. Overview
  This project is a platformer game without using pygame library.
 Like most platformer games, it is in 2D format.
 These games have various win conditions, such as defeating a boss, killing all enemies, or, in this case, reaching